mcgurk/Raspberry-Amiga-Emulation/README.md

 - Teach gamepad/joystick (optional: if you prefer "sony" style button order, teach A and B (and X and Y) backwards)

 #### Important!
 Some reason RetroPie-controller configuration is not default in Amiberry.
 Change path from Amiberry menu under Paths -> Controller files to `/opt/retropie/configs/all/retroarch/autoconfig/`.
+After that press "Rescan Paths".
 You can also change this setting from command line:
 ```
 sed -i 's/\/opt\/retropie\/emulators\/amiberry\/controllers\//\/opt\/retropie\/configs\/all\/retroarch\/autoconfig\//g' /opt/retropie/emulators/amiberry/conf/adfdir.conf
 ```
 Without this controller button mappings can be anything.
+You can check that settings is working by going Amiberry Custom controls -menu.
+Right side of Input device there is \[R\] if setting is working.
+If it is not workin, there is \[N\].

 ## Video output settings
 Raspberry Pi default output is most of time 60Hz.
 It detects it from television/monitor automatically.
 It is important to get 50Hz output.
 Other thing is that some televisions do overscan for so called CEA-modes.
 I have LG UJ750V and it overscans way too much, so I have to use DMT-modes.
 I use 1440x1050@50Hz DMT-mode.